 2.11.3 Determination of Vitamin E

 A quantity of 1 g of each sample was macerated with 20 ml of petroleum ether for 10 minutes and allowed to stand for 1 hour with intermittent shaking at every minute and centrifuged for 5 minutes.
 Supernatant (3 ml) was transferred into triplicate test tubes, evaporated to dryness, and the residue re-dissolved with 2 ml of ethanol and shaken.
 A known volume, 1 ml of 0.2 % ferric chloride in ethanol and 1 ml of 5 % dipyridyl in ethanol were added to the resulting solution, and then made up to 5 ml with ethanol.
-The mixture was thorough shaken against the corresponding blank.
+The mixture was thoroughly shaken against the corresponding blank.

 Concentration (mg/g) = Absorbance x Dilution x Path LengthExtraction Coefficient